timlabs/uscode/United States Code/TITLE 11a-APPENDIX/FEDERAL RULES OF BANKRUPTCY PROCEDURE/BANKRUPTCY RULES/PART VIII-APPEALS TO DISTRICT COURT OR BANKRUPTCY APPELLATE PANEL.md

 * (e) SIGNATURE.
 Every document filed electronically must include the electronic signature of the person filing it or, if the person is represented, the electronic signature of counsel.
 A filing made through a person's electronic-filing account and authorized by that person, together with that person's name on a signature block, constitutes the person's signature.
 Every document filed in paper form must be signed by the person filing the document or, if the person is represented, by counsel.

 ### Rule 8012.
-Corporate Disclosure Statement
+Disclosure Statement
-* (a) WHO MUST FILE.
-Any nongovernmental corporate party appearing in the district court or BAP must file a statement that identifies any parent corporation and any publicly held corporation that owns 10% or more of its stock or states that there is no such corporation.
+* (a) NONGOVERNMENTAL CORPORATIONS.
+Any nongovernmental corporation that is a party to a proceeding in the district court or BAP must file a statement that identifies any parent corporation and any publicly held corporation that owns 10% or more of its stock or states that there is no such corporation.
+The same requirement applies to a nongovernmental corporation that seeks to intervene.

+* (b) DISCLOSURE ABOUT THE DEBTOR.
+The debtor, the trustee, or, if neither is a party, the appellant must file a statement that:

+  * (1) identifies each debtor not named in the caption; and

+  * (2) for each debtor that is a corporation, discloses the information required by Rule 8012(a).

-* (b) TIME TO FILE; SUPPLEMENTAL FILING.
-A party must file the statement with its principal brief or upon filing a motion, response, petition, or answer in the district court or BAP, whichever occurs first, unless a local rule requires earlier filing.
-Even if the statement has already been filed, the party's principal brief must include a statement before the table of contents.
-A party must supplement its statement whenever the required information changes.
+* (c) TIME TO FILE; SUPPLEMENTAL FILING.
+A Rule 8012 statement must:

+  * (1) be filed with the principal brief or upon filing a motion, response, petition, or answer in the district court or BAP, whichever occurs first, unless a local rule requires earlier filing;

+  * (2) be included before the table of contents in the principal brief; and

+  * (3) be supplemented whenever the information required by Rule 8012 changes.

 ### Rule 8013.
 Motions; Intervention
 * (a) CONTENTS OF A MOTION; RESPONSE; REPLY.

   * (1) _Request for Relief_.
-A request for an order or other relief is made by filing a motion with the district or BAP clerk, with proof of service on the other parties to the appeal.
+A request for an order or other relief is made by filing a motion with the district or BAP clerk.

   * (2) _Contents of a Motion._